4shadoww/stabilizerbot/readme.md

 stabilizerbot
 =============

 Stabilizerbot is a bot for mediawiki FlaggedRevs extension that stabilizes articles automatically when specific rules are met.
-If you're planning to use this in Wikimedia foundation project, then you don't need to run the bot.
-It can be done for you.

 Dependencies
 ------------
 Requires Python 3.
 Python dependencies are the following: sseclient and mwapi.
-It's recommended to use the latest version of mwapi from Github and to not install it using pip since it haven't been updated in many years.
+It's recommended to use the latest version of mwapi from Github and to not install it from pypi since it has not been updated in years.

 Rules
 -----

-List of currently supported rules:
+List of rules:
 * Anonreverts
 * Abusefilters
 * Greylist